Webflow vs Hubspot cms: 2026 comparison

 - 360° view of the customer: visits, emails, calls, deals, tickets…

-- Marketing/sales/CS alignment very difficult to replicate with an assembly of multiple tools
+- Marketing/Sales/CS alignment that’s very hard to replicate with a stack of multiple tools

-- CMS Hub is a link in this chain, not an isolated tool
+- CMS Hub is one link in that chain, not a standalone tool

 Marketing automation: possible scenarios with each solution